Navenesvar/Algorithms-Record-work/README.md

 # Algorithms-Record-work
-This is my algorithms record work done by me in my college Algorithms laboratory
+This is my algorithms record work done by me in my college Algorithms laboratory.
+I used Python programming language.